 - Wheelchair accessible

 - Location: 119 Harbor Way, Santa Barbara, CA 93109

-The walk to Point Castillo is reached from the Santa Barbara Harbor.
-There is paid parking and free 90-minute parking if you can find it.
-I recommend the earlier the better as that makes it easier to find parking.
+The walk to Point Castillo begins at the Santa Barbara Harbor.
+There is paid parking and free 90 minute parking if you can find it.
+I recommend visiting early as that makes it easier to find parking.